rithmschool/LinkedList/README.md

 1. The frontend should be a single page application that utilizes React and Redux.
 1. The frontend should have smoke and snapshot tests for every React component.
+1. The frontend should have [Prop Types listed](https://reactjs.org/docs/typechecking-with-proptypes.html) for every React component that has props.
 1.  (_Bonus_) It would be nice if there were tests for Redux containers, action creators, and reducers.
 1.  (_Bonus_) It would be nice if the frontend were mobile-optimized.